-For background datasets for material production, these have been obtained from various established and credible published sources, such as, worldsteel, Eurofer, Plastics Europe, as well as thinkstep (2014) generated datasets.
+For background datasets for material production, these have been obtained from various established and credible published sources, such as, worldsteel, Eurofer, Plastics Europe, as well as thinkstep (2017) generated datasets.
 These are, in general, considered to be of good or high quality.
-The updated thinkstep datasets seem generally to be in alignment also with previous datasets from 2006, with the exception of cast iron component production.
+The updated thinkstep datasets seem generally to be in alignment also with previous datasets (e.g. of the 2MW Platform Mk10 LCA using datasets from 2014).
 Checks have not been conducted for the entire wind power plant; although, some spot checks have been made relating to the environmentally significant datasets, such as metals and concrete.
-Overall, these are in alignment with previous 2006 data from an environmental impacts perspective for the complete power plant, with an estimated difference of below 5%, across all impact categories.
+Overall, these are in alignment with previous 2014 data from an environmental impacts perspective for the complete power plant, with an estimated difference of below 5%, across all impact categories with an exception to the impacts to terrestrial ecotoxicity, and freshwater aquatic ecotoxicity potential which vary from 20% to 40%

-The accounting of 'water flows' has changed, both in terms of method and some nomenclature changes in the latest GaBi databases (thinkstep, 2014).
+The accounting of 'water flows' has changed, both in terms of method and some nomenclature changes in the latest GaBi databases (thinkstep, 2017).
 The primary change is in relation to accounting method of flows, whereby input- and output-water flows for a process (e.g. hydro power or metal production) appear to be aggregated rather than subtracted to obtain water-consumption.
 Vestas has made adjustments to the water flows (refer to Section 1.2.4) in order to maintain reasonable consistency with the previous accounting method.
-Nonetheless, it may be stated that in general, the LCI accounting for water-flows is still in relatively early level of maturity in terms of LCA data availability, as well as methods at an international level (such as, recently published ISO 14046, Water footprint - Requirements and guidelines), as such, the 'water-use indicator' will be subject to improvements with recognised best-practice.
+It may be stated that in general, the LCI accounting for water-flows is still in relatively early level of maturity in terms of LCA data availability.

 In relation to the recycling methodology used, this LCA uses an 'avoided impacts approach' for the crediting, accounting also for burdens of input scrap from primary production of metals; methodologically speaking, this is a consistent approach to crediting and is a fair representation.
 Additionally, specific parts of the turbine and power plant are applied different recycling rates dependent on their ease to disassemble and recycle.
-A sensitivity analysis was also conducted for a recycled-content approach from crediting.
+A sensitivity analysis was also conducted for a recycled-content approach for crediting.